+ What is a Landing Page?

 Most businesses are online for one of two reasons (and often both).

 The second reason is to generate revenue.
-And one way you generate revenue is by leveraging landing pages to procure traffic and convert it into dollars.
+And one way you generate revenue is by leveraging good landing page to procure traffic and convert it into dollars.

-But simply having a landing page isn’t enough.
-It needs to be optimized for conversions.
-Conversions often mean more than just UX design.
-It’s about combining design with statistical feedback.
+But simply having or a creating landing pages isn’t enough.
+It needs to be optimized for conversions to generate leads.
+Conversions often mean more than just user interface (UI), UX design but also must have quick landing page load time.
+It's about combining design with statistical feedback.

-And in this blog post, we’re going to walk you through the specific tips, tactics, and best practices for designing high-converting landing pages that ultimately produce sales.
+And in this blog post, we’re going to walk you through the specific tips, tactics, and best practices for designing high-converting visitors effective landing pages that ultimately produce sales.

 Examples of desired actions include:

-What makes a landing page different from any average product page on a website is that it’s highly focused.
-There’s typically an external ad campaign happening on social media to carefully target prospects who are most likely to convert.
+What makes a good landing page different from any average product page on a website is that it’s highly focused.
+There’s typically an external ad campaign happening on social media to carefully target prospects who are most likely to convert visitors.

-You can think of a landing page as a distraction-free zone.
+You can think of a good landing page layout as a distraction-free zone.

 This allows the design and copy to all work cohesively – rather than being at odds with one another.

-Done well, this results in better results and higher conversions.
+Done well, this results in better results and higher conversion rate.

 While everything on a landing page works together, we’re going to split up the best practices and tips into two categories: design and copy.